Our history

 1996

-Joseph Gripkey retired and was succeeded by Jim Cook.
-Jim was the guiding force in creating the youth and job training programs that are now at the core of our strategy to help kids break the cycle of poverty.
+Jim Cook was named leader of Children International upon Joseph Gripkey’s retirement.
+Cook served as the guiding force for developing the youth and job training programs that are now at the core of our solutions to help children and youth forge a path out of poverty.

 1999